powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 ![CSA profiles usage overview](/_static/img/CSA-profiles.png)

+## Instants

+The CSA CRAC is systematically created with 6 instants: preventive, outage, auto and 3 curative instants (named "curative 1", "curative 2" and "curative 3").

 ## Contingencies

 The [contingencies](json.md#contingencies) are described in the **CO** profile.
 They can be represented by three types of